 What is Marco Island Famous For?

 Marco Island, a barrier island, is the largest of Florida’s “Ten Thousand” chain of islands in the Gulf of Mexico on the Southwestern side of the beautiful Sunshine State.
-It is located south of Naples and has many beach front resorts and golf courses lining its pristine popular beaches.
+It is located south of Naples and has many beach front resorts, dining and golf courses lining its pristine popular beaches.

 This is a great vacation destination for those who are not looking for night life lending it an attractive beach place for retirees, families and nature lovers.
 It is a haven for kayaking, paddle boarding and bird-watching.

 On our ten-day trip to Florida this winter, we took a day trip to Marco Island.
 We had a wonderful time exploring.
 First, we had coffee at Starbucks while we planned our day.
 Then we ate lunch, went to the beach followed by a craft show at a church where I bought some cool jewelry.
 Florida is loaded with jewelry!
 We then ended our day watching a beautiful sunset over the water!